in-depth Guide

 Reports of people using fake bank statements to fraudulently obtain loans are rife.

 During the global COVID-19 crisis, one of the U.S. Congress' pandemic-relief measures was to allow forgivable loans through the Paycheck Protection Program (PPP).
-Unfortunately, nearly $100B was lost to bad actors who claimed to run small, cash-strapped businesses.
+Unfortunately, nearly $100B was lost to bad actors who claimed to run small, cash-strapped businesses but really just provided a fake bank statement for PPP loan benefits.

 Why do lenders ask for bank statements?
 How do they use them?